mozilla/code-review/backend/README.md

 ```

 At this point, you can log into http://127.0.0.1:8000/admin/ with the credentials you mentioned during the `createsuperuser` step.

+### Debugging tools

+Run `pip install -r requirements-dev.txt` to install all the available optional dev tools for the backend.

+[Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) provides you with a neat debug sidebar that will help diagnosing slow API endpoints.

+[Django Extensions](https://django-extensions.readthedocs.io/en/latest/) adds a *lot* of `manage.py` commands ; the most important one is `./manage.py shell_plus` which runs the usual shell but with all the available models pre-imported.

+You may also want to use IPython (`pip install ipython`) to get a nicer shell with syntax highlighting, auto reloading and much more via `./manage.py shell`.

 ## Load existing issues